 Imelda is a Fellow at the School of Regulation and Global Governance and the Project Director of the Philippines Project, a policy-engaged research initiative between ANU and DFAT on Philippine economy, trade, politics and governance.

 You might also like

-A three-year full time PhD Scholarship within the ANU Philippines Project located in the School of Regulation and Global Governance (RegNet) at the Australian National University.
+A three-year full time PhD Scholarship within the ANU Philippines Project located in the School of Regulation and Global Governance (RegNet).

 About the ANU Philippines Project

 The ANU Philippines Project was established in 2016 to strengthen academic and policy engagement between the Philippines and Australia.
 It is envisioned to be a leading centre in the Asia Pacific for policy-informed research on Philippine politics, economics, law and justice, and conflict and security.
 It runs four key programs to foster policy-engaged research, dialogue and collaboration between Philippine and Australian scholars, policy makers and practitioners: the Philippine Update Conference, Visiting Fellowships, Collaborative Small Research Grants, and the Philippine Forum Series.
 Since its establishment, the Philippines Project has awarded fellowships and collaborative grants to work on various topics such as maternal health, competition, law, community empowerment, Mindanao conflict, trade governance and regulation.

 The ANU Philippines Project PhD scholarship is aimed at producing high-quality research on the key thematic areas and to contribute in fostering linkages between the academic and policy community between the Philippines and Australia through their research project.
 The scholar is also expected to contribute in the Project activities particularly through the monthly Philippine Forum Series, the biennial Philippine Update Conference, and production of a quarterly review of the Philippines.